davesheinbein/ui-kit-modern/src/components/Ranges/Explanation.md

 ## Overview

 The `Ranges` folder implements a DRY, configuration-driven system for all types of range sliders and controls in the UI kit.
-It supports single and dual sliders, stepped ranges, color/volume/brightness pickers, progress sliders, and more, all using a single, unified `Range` component, a central configuration registry, and a factory for rapid, declarative range creation.
+It supports single and dual sliders, stepped ranges, color/volume/brightness pickers, progress sliders, and more, all using a single, `Range` component, a central configuration registry, and a factory for rapid, declarative range creation.
 This system ensures consistency, extensibility, and rapid development of range-based UIs.

 ## Key Files and Structure